Last updated Jan. 31, 2023 by Peter Jakes

 Automating your savings is among the best ways to ensure you reach your savings goal without the risk of you spending your savings.
 You can only spend money that’s accessible.

 Set up a savings account with any bank of your choice and specify the details and criteria for the automatic deductions.
-Click here to see some of the best savings account with the highest interest rates.
+Click here to see some of the best savings accounts with the highest interest rates.

 For a start, you can schedule a small amount out of your paycheck to be automatically withdrawn into your savings.
 You can then increase it gradually later on to meet your target.
 This way, it doesn’t require much effort, discipline, or willpower.